i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/administration/profiles/profiles.md

-Permissions after migration: migration takes over old permissions in full, regardless of the purpose, and activates the corresponding values ​​in the new system.
+Permissions after migration: migration takes over old permissions in full, regardless of the purpose, and activates the corresponding values in the new system.
 Previous *Write* permission is transformed into *Read*, *Update*, *Create*, *Delete* and *Purge* for most objects and must then be refined if needed.
 For others, the permissions are grouped by object, for example, FAQ permission are permissions of the Knowledge